DFE-Digital/register-early-career-teachers-public/documentation/service-rules/appropriate-body-users.md

 ## Extensions

-If an ECT's induction is [interrupted by more than 30 working days](/policy/induction-arrangements-for-school-teachers-in-england#para-8-1) it can be extended.
+An ECT's induction must be extended if it is [interrupted by more than 30 working days for ad hoc purposes](/policy/induction-arrangements-for-school-teachers-in-england#para-8-1).

+An ECT's induction may be extended if:
+- It is interrupted by statutory maternity, paternity, adoption, shared parental, parental bereavement or carer’s leave
+- The ECT is determined not to have met the Teaching Standards when they were due to complete their induction, and an Appropriate Body makes a decision that an extension to their induction is appropriate.

+Appropriate Bodies only need to record the latter type of extension on the service, where an induction has been extended due to the ECT failing to meet the Teaching Standards.
+ECTs are able to appeal this type of extension.

 Extensions are recorded at the teacher level, **induction periods are not extended**.